4nikerin/zod-valid/README.md

 Creates a Zod schema that coerces any value to a string and provides flexible handling of empty values (`null` / `undefined`) and invalid inputs.

+Usage forms:
+- `toValidString(type, options?)` — pass the base Zod schema as the first argument and options as the second.
+- `toValidString(options)` — pass only an options object, where options.type defines the base schema.

 Behavior:
-- Converts any non-empty input to a string using String(val).
+- Converts any non-empty input to a string using `String(val)`.
-- Allowed empty values (null / undefined) are controlled via allow and may be preserved or replaced with fallback.
+- Allowed empty values (`null` / `undefined`) are controlled via allow and may be preserved or replaced with fallback.

 Behavior options:
 | Option    | Description                                                                                                         | Default        | Required |